microsponsors/erc-721/README.md

 #### Flatten for Remix Deploy
 * `$ npm run flatten`

-#### Versioning
-* Compiler: 0.5.11

-Note that the .sol files are marked `pragma solidity ^0.5.11` and we're using that version in in truffle-config.js `compilers.solc.version`.

 #### Remix & Versioning
 In Remix, there is a warning about the use of `extcodehash` unless you compile with the following settings: